 Hello there!
 I am Jess ("Jay") Jarris (she/they).
 I am a Washington State Licensed Mental Health Counselor (#LH61332586) and Certified Yoga Therapist (#42411526) living on an island in Puget Sound and working with clients across the country.
 I provide somatic psychotherapy, yoga therapy, and embodiment coaching sessions to adults, adolescents, and groups.
-My pronouns are she/they and I identify as white, femme, queer/pansexual, able-bodied, and living well with chronic illness/pain.
+I identify as white, femme/genderqueer, pansexual, and living with chronic illness/pain.

 Since 2002, I have been dedicated to yoga, mindfulness and awareness practices.
 I began teaching yoga in 2012 and have been certified with the International Association of Yoga Therapists since 2016.
 I am committed to my daily movement, breath, and contemplative practices as a way of grounding into the wisdom of present moment awareness.
 As a yoga therapist and teacher, I have had the opportunity to work with a variety of students, including adults in custody in a medium security men’s prison, military personnel, youth, individuals living with chronic and life-limiting illness, such as those undergoing chemotherapy, and many others.

-Outside of session, I find inspiration in the ocean, trees, poetry, music, joyful movement, honest connection, cuddling with my cats, laughter and silence.
+Outside of session, I find inspiration in the ocean, trees, poetry, music, joyful movement, honest connection, cuddling with my cats and gigantic pup, laughter and silence.